Why is a beautiful web important? Does the “simple web” make us happy? Here’s our views on making the world a prettier place.

 Carteret’s website showcases their beautiful waterfront location.

 Click on the slider button and hover over a Featured Section to see animation touches that delight.
-Alex likes to add these to designs because, “They make people happy!”
-He convinced me of that back when I was stuck on “take-out-anything-extraneous.”
-I’ve since evolved, and Carteret’s users are convinced as well.
+We like to add these to designs because – as our designer said – “They make people happy!”
+It can be all too easy to subscribe to the “take-out-anything-extraneous.” view.